-In 2017, the Juvenile Officer was ordered to complete waiver of jurisdiction investigations on one black male youth.
-Staff at the Robert L. Perry Juvenile Justice Center completed this investigation.
-Of the one hearing that was held in 2017, the outcome was as follows:
+In 2018, the Juvenile Officer was ordered to complete waiver of jurisdiction investigations on two male youth.
+Staff at the Robert L. Perry Juvenile Justice Center completed these investigations.
+The outcome was as follows:

-One black male youth was committed to Division of Youth Services
+- One black male youth was committed to Division of Youth Services - One white male youth was certified.